Crynoore/CRS-DND/content/Names/Green and scales/Garrick.md

 ![[6.
 Garrick Salutes the moon.png]]

-This is the tale of a wise loxodon man who devoted his life to the Godess Selûne.
+This is the tale of a wise loxodon man who devoted his life to the Godess [[Selûne]].